 Flavorful grilled veggie kabobs are a summer classic, but you can also make them year-round on an indoor grill.

 Some recipes are just perfect for summer.
-These kabobs are one of them.
-They are easy to make, fresh-tasting, and they just look gorgeous - don't you agree?
+These tasty kabobs are one of them.
+They are easy to make, fresh-tasting, and they look gorgeous - so pretty and colorful.

-You'll only need a few simple ingredients to make grilled vegetable kabobs (the exact measurements are listed in the recipe card below.
+You'll only need a few simple ingredients to make these grilled vegetable kabobs.
+The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need: